lupyuen/visual-embedded-rust/README.md

 | ![SIM partially exposed to show the unusual orientation](images/sim-slot.png) <br> _SIM partially exposed to show the unusual orientation_ | Note that we are powering the Quectel module with __5V from ST-Link instead of 3.3V from Blue Pill__.
 That’s because the module requires more power than Blue Pill can provide.
 (How did I find out?
 Because the module kept restarting when I powered it from Blue Pill.) <br><br> __Check the documentation for your Quectel breakout board to confirm that it supports 5V__. ([Mine does](http://rs.iotxx.com/uploads/doc/%E8%B0%B7%E9%9B%A8NB10x%E4%BD%BF%E7%94%A8%E8%AF%B4%E6%98%8E%E4%B9%A6-V1.3.pdf)) <br><br> __Insert the NB-IoT SIM__ according to the orientation shown in the photo.
 (Yes the SIM notch faces outward, not inward). <br><br> _Remember: Always connect the antenna before powering up the NB-IoT module!_  <br><br> __If you’re using Windows:__ Make sure that the ST-Link Driver has been installed before connecting ST-Link to your computer
   |

-## OLD: Flash The Firmware To Blue Pill
+## OBSOLETE: Flash The Firmware To Blue Pill

 ![Blue Pill and ST-Link connected to USB port](images/stlink.jpg)